Interface and Gestures

 Undo and Redo

 Tap any other tool to commit your selection.
-Now, instead of a dotted line, the area outside your selection is shaded with semi-transparent moving diagonal lines.
+Now, instead of a dotted line, the area outside your selection is shaded.
+This will appear as semi-transparent moving diagonal lines.

 To cancel the selection you’ve made and exit back to your artwork, tap the Selection button again.